 A German man and his Ukrainian wife allegedly provided banned Russian channels

-The bloc banned almost all Russian media in March 2022, calling them a threat to democracy and citing the conflict in Ukraine.
-EU bans were then applied worldwide by some US-based social media giants, such as YouTube.
+The bloc banned almost all Russian media organizations in March 2022, calling them a threat to democracy and citing the Ukraine conflict.
+The EU bans were then applied worldwide by US-based social media giants such as YouTube.

 “The suspects are a 37-year-old German and his 42-year-old wife of Ukrainian nationality,” the German customs service (Zoll) announced on Friday.
 They are “said to have offered several sanctioned Russian TV channels to their customers via an IP-TV service since at least the beginning of 2022.”